aheze/Findbot/README.md

 # Findbot

-A Python bot.
+Learning Python, so made a Discord bot.
 Check it out at [getfind.app/discord](https://getfind.app/discord)